The Soul

 The Brain: The Junction Between Body and Soul

-If the fruits of a tree represent a person's accomplishments, can a fruitless tree be cured simply by treating the junction between the tree and its roots?
+If the fruits of a tree represent a person’s accomplishments, can a fruitless tree be revived simply by treating the junction between trunk and roots?
+Might something deeper — less visible — need tending?

 Mediumistic trance